 All of these factors of interval training are connected.
 If you are doing high-intensity workouts, you will do fewer repetitions and have a longer rest period.

 Do not do interval training more than three times a week.
-They are exhausting and can easily lead to injury, Let your body to tell you how many of these trainings you need.
-If you get too tired when you do interval training three times a week, reduce the number to once or twice a week.
+They are exhausting and can easily lead to injury.
+Let your body tell you how many of these trainings you need.
+If you get too tired during interval training three times a week, reduce it to once or twice a week.
 Also, if you feel good while doing them, you can do it with higher intensity.

 Make sure to start slow and to be careful.
-You should not get yourself so tired after intervals that you can not function normally for the rest of the day.
+You should not get so tired during intervals that you cannot function normally for the rest of the day.

 Intervals On A Treadmill

 A treadmill is the best machine for burning calories and fat.
-Interval training on a treadmill is a combination of fast running, slow running, and walking.
-You can also control the intensity of the training by changing the angle of the inclination on the machine.
+Interval training on a treadmill combines fast running, slow running, and walking.
+You can also control the intensity of the training by adjusting the machine’s angle of inclination.

-Or you can use built-in programs if they are available since they automatically change the speed and the inclination angle.
+Or you can use built-in programs if available, since they automatically adjust the speed and inclination angle.
 When it comes to walking, start with a fast walk that is not too demanding.

 For example, set the speed to 3mph and the inclination to 0% and walk like that for the entire minute.
-Then raise the inclination to 10% and walk another minute.
+Then increase the incline to 10% and walk for another minute.
 Put it back to 0% and walk one more minute.
 Continue doing so until 10 minutes pass.

-As you get in shape, increase either the duration of intervals or the inclination or the speed.
-With running on the treadmill, you should apply the same rules as with walking.
-Run fast from 30-60 seconds, then rest or walk.
+As you get in shape, increase either the duration of intervals, the inclination, or the speed.
+When running on the treadmill, you should apply the same rules as with walking.
+Run fast for 30-60 seconds, then rest or walk.

-For example, set the speed to 7 miles an hour and the inclination angle to 0% and run for 30 seconds then rest for 30 seconds.
-Repeat it from 5-7 times.
+For example, set the speed to 7 miles an hour and the inclination angle to 0%, and run for 30 seconds, then rest for 30 seconds.
+Repeat it 5-7 times.
 When you’ve adjusted to the workout, increase the speed, or simply decrease the rest period.

 Intervals on A Stepper